s22-tech/Yourls-Popular-Links/README.md

 Advanced:

-At the bottom of the plugin, you can edit the values:
+At the bottom of the plugin, you can edit the values, e.g.:

 > show_top(1000,5);